beeev/warm/src/content/pages/about.md

 ![Alt text for image](/about.png)

-My name is Bernard Valentine, I live in Gothenburg and work as a Digital Strategist at an agency called [Off The Wall](https://otw.se)
+My name is Bernard Valentine, I live in Gothenburg and work as a Digital Strategist at an agency called [Off The Wall](https://otw.se).
+You can contact me: bernard-at-bernardvalentine.com

 Here's where you can find me on the web: